 Rear end accident compensation can vary from case to case.
 The amount you should receive depends on the severity of your injuries.
 It also depends on whether you can prove your injuries, which means telling your doctor about your symptoms and following your doctor's instructions regarding follow-up care.
 A California or Rear End Accident Lawyer or Defective airbag attorney in California can give you advice that will help you maximize the rear end accident compensation you receive for your injuries.

-Rear end accident compensation can vary from case to case.
+Car accident compensation can vary from case to case.
 The amount you should receive depends on the severity of your injuries.
-It also depends on whether you can prove your injuries, which means telling your doctor about your symptoms and following your doctor’s instructions regarding follow-up care.
-A rear end car accident lawyer in California can give you advice that will help you maximize the rear end accident compensation you receive for your injuries.
+It also depends on whether you can prove your injuries, which means telling your doctor about your symptoms and following your doctor's instructions regarding follow-up care.
+A car accident lawyer can give you advice that will help you maximize the compensation you receive for your injuries.